da99/okdoki/README.md

     application/json

-Content of HTTP response is valid JSON
+Content of HTTP response is valid JSON:

     JSON.stringify({ msg: "....", success: true });

-Set "success" to false for failures:
+Set `success` to `false` for failures:

     JSON.stringify({ msg: "Dude?!
 No idea what you saying... check spelling...", success: false });